ECD Global Alliance

 Previous Grants Awarded

-The ECD Global Alliance has awarded two $50,000 research grants to study Erdheim-Chester Disease as follows:
+The ECD Global Alliance has awarded three $50,000 research grants to study Erdheim-Chester Disease as follows:

 Proposals for the 2nd $50,000 research grant awarded by the ECD-GA were due December 31, 2011.
-In April 2011, the organization announced the grant was awarded to Laurent Arnaud, MD, PhD and Julen Haroche, MD, PhD from SHôpital Pitié-Salpêtrière in Paris, France for the study described as, "Understanding dendritic cell lineages in Erdheim-Chester disease: towards a non-invasive diagnosis".
+In April 2012, the organization announced the grant was awarded to Laurent Arnaud, MD, PhD and Julen Haroche, MD, PhD from SHôpital Pitié-Salpêtrière in Paris, France for the study described as, "Understanding dendritic cell lineages in Erdheim-Chester disease: towards a non-invasive diagnosis".
 The aim of this study is to understand the primary mechanisms involved in the pathogenic differentiation of histiocytes in ECD, as well as to use these data to derive a screening & diagnostic test for ECD that would rely on blood sampling without the need for a biopsy.
-It is expected the study will run from September 2012 until September 2013.
+It is expected the study will run from Janurary 2013 until January 2014.

 2011 ECD-GA Grant Awarded to Lorenzo Dagna, MD.
 Final report: "Hypoxia and inflammation in Erdheim-Chester disease microenvironment: insights on the pathogenesis and implications for therapy final report".